mhinz/vim-galore/README.md

 swap file by using `:swapname`.
 You can also disable swap file by putting `:set noswapfile` in your vimrc.

-By default the swap file is created in the same directory as the edited file and called something like `.file.swp`, updated either all 200 characters or when you haven't typed anything for 4 seconds, and deleted when you stop editing the file.
+By default, the swap file is created in the same directory as the edited file and called something like `.file.swp`, updated either all 200 characters or when you haven't typed anything for 4 seconds, and deleted when you stop editing the file.
 You can change these numbers with `:h 'updatecount'` and `:h 'updatetime'`.